Parks | People counting in parks

 Example in Action

-• Can a radar people counter work without electricity in a park?
+• Can it work without electricity or internet?

-Once installed and configured, the system is designed for low-maintenance automatic operation.
+After installation and configuration, the system is designed for low-maintenance operation.

 Request a quote from Sensmax